Building Your Personal Brand

 6) Start a Podcast:

-Podcasting is one of the newer, and growing, content marketing trends.
-It’s estimated that in 2015, 46 million Americans were listening to podcasts each month and the number has grown to about 67 million in 2016.
+Podcasting is one of the growing content marketing trends.
+It’s estimated that in 2018, 73 million Americans were listening to podcasts each month.
+From 2017 to 2018, male podcast listening stayed flat while female listening increased about 14%.

 - Podcasts are easily to create and publish.